cowpi/getMETAR/README.md

 Years ago, METARs were a simple text file accessed through the National Oceanic and Atmospheric Administration website.
 Around 2013, they reorganized their internet presence and separated various departments into their own websites.
 Now, METARs are formatted in an XML file at  [Aviation Weather Center](https://aviationweather.gov).

-METARs can be accessed and decoded online at [AWC - ADDS METARs](https://aviationweather.gov/metar "Aviation Weather Center").
+METARs can be accessed and decoded online at [AWC-ADDS METARs](https://aviationweather.gov/metar "Aviation Weather Center").
 Station IDs can be found [ADDS Station Table](https://aviationweather.gov/docs/metar/stations.txt).

 Although the weather data can be parsed from the XML file, this script decodes the raw METAR.